What Is Passive-Aggressive Behavior And What Can I Do About It?

 Statements like “Sometimes, I feel like you don’t tell me when you’re upset with me.
 When that happens, I feel confused and don’t know how to make things better”, may be more well-received than accusations or questions that may put them on the defensive (e.g., “Why don’t you just say what you mean?”).

-Addressing passive-aggressive behavior with online therapy
+Addressing passive-aggressive behavior and mental health concerns in online therapy

 Research suggests that online therapy can help individuals address passive-aggressive behavior, develop constructive communication skills, and navigate related mental health concerns.
-For example, in one study, researchers found that online cognitive behavioral therapy (CBT) led to “increased assertive behavior and reduced psychiatric symptoms”, including those of social anxiety disorder.
-The study also mentions that the educational component of the online therapy program helped participants learn the differences between passive-aggressive and constructive modes of interacting.
+For example, in one study, researchers indicate that online cognitive behavioral therapy (CBT) led to “increased assertive behavior and reduced psychiatric symptoms”, including those of social anxiety disorder.
+The study also suggests that the educational component of the online therapy program helped participants learn the differences between passive-aggressive and constructive modes of interacting.

 If you’re seeking guidance and support as you work to develop healthy communication techniques, consider connecting with a licensed therapist online.
 With an online therapy platform like BetterHelp, you can discuss challenges with passive aggression remotely, through video call, voice call, or in-app messaging.
 BetterHelp works with a team of mental health professionals who have diverse skills and areas of expertise, so you’ll have a good chance of matching with someone who can address your specific concerns regarding behavioral patterns or communication.